codelibs/elasticsearch-river-web/README.md

 ## Overview

-Elasticsearch River Web Plugin provides a feature to crawl web sites and store the content by CSS Query.
+Elasticsearch River Web Plugin is a web crawler for Elasticsearch.
+This plugin provides a feature to crawl web sites and extract the content by CSS Query.

 ## Installation